top of page

 Printing swatches.jpg

-Screen Shot 2022-12-13 at 11.43.07 PM.png
+Screen Shot 2022-07-27 at 9.58.01 PM.png

 Mom 'N 'Ems Brand

 Through conversations with Mom 'N 'Em, we decided that a tote bag would be a good product for this process and their business.
-I turned to their exsisting brand language and beautiful interiors for inspiration that could be translated into the bag.
+I turned to their existing brand language and beautiful interiors for inspiration that could be translated into the bag.

 Planning & Construction